 This is a very odd thing for Him to say, at this very moment, if indeed His family was supporting Him.
 But if they were endeavoring to derail Him from what surely seemed to them as a suicidal mission, His words were most appropriate.
-Yet at most every opportunity He emphasized the importance of hearing and believing the word of GOD.
+At most every opportunity He emphasized the importance of hearing and believing the word of GOD.
 It was evidently not so important who one's pedigree was, or in what Church they congregated, but rather did they believe the truth of the word of GOD.

 Rather than affirming that indeed His mother was blessed, He said instead that these that hear the word of GOD and believe it are the blessed ones.
 These sayings more than suggest that His own family didn't believe Him.
-In MARK 3:21 it is written that "His kinsmen...went out to lay hold on Him for they said, 'He is beside Himself' ".
+In MARK 3:21 it is written that "His kinsmen [family, RSV]...went out to lay hold on Him for they said, 'He is beside Himself' ".
 No doubt they feared that He had went off the deep end, and felt that they had better reign Him in before the authorities took action.

-He was rejected because they were expecting a Messiah totally different than what He turned out to be.
+Yeshua was rejected because the nation was expecting a Messiah totally different than what He turned out to be.
 He was not living up to their expectations as another King David, someone who would liberate them from the legions of Roman soldiers.
 They also did "err, not knowing the scriptures..."

 Israel as a nation had not learned what to expect in their redeemer.
 While men had slept, the enemy had came and sowed tares.
 They had been led away from the scriptures and captivated by their traditions.
 Yet I wonder if He would be what men expect if He returned today?
 Are we, as a collective body of believers so much more in tune with the Scriptures than they were then, when "the Word was made flesh and dwelt among" them?
 How many different interpretations of the Book are there on your street corners?
 Seems there are more every year, all claiming they are the 1st Church or 1st Assembly or 1st Congregation of this or that.

 We today could learn a valuable lesson from Yeshua's reproof of His generation.
 How foolish of us to think we are right, just because others in our camp agree with us.
 Don't be lulled into thinking that a consensus implies accuracy.
 Actually the truth is all the other way.
 The more the herd moves together, the more sure it is they are wandering aimlessly.

-"With all power and signs and lying wonders...because they received not the love of the truth."
-To love the truth you must hate the lie!
-If it doesn't matter to you how many days Yeshua was in the tomb, or even in what season He was born (definitely not December) you will never care to know that His Second Coming was primarily for the same people (i.e., Israel) as was His first coming.
+If it doesn't matter to you how many days Yeshua was in the tomb, or even in what season He was born (definitely not December) you will never care to know that His Second Coming was as He said it would be, in the lifetime of some of His listeners (MATTHEW 16:28).
 You will care not that common Christian phrases like "Trinity" or "Rapture" upon which complex theologies are contrived are simply not in the Book.